celigo/integrator-extension/extension.md

    * The callback function expects takes in two arguments.
    *	err - Error object to convey a fatal error has occurred.
 This will stop the whole export process.
    *
    *	responseData - Response data is a JSON object which is of the following format: { data: value, errors: [{code: 'error code', message: 'error message'}] }. 'data' needs to be set to the modified data.
 Its structure is similar to the data parameter that is sent to the preSavePage function. 'errors' needs to be set to the modified errors.
-Its structure is similar to the data parameter that is sent to the preSavePage function.
+Its structure is similar to the errors parameter that is sent to the preSavePage function.
    *
    */